frontlinesms/grails-health-control/readme.md

 Http status codes
 -----------------

-The endpoint will return with a http `200 Ok` response if all checks are okay or fragile, `501 Not Implemented` if no health controls are implemented and finally `500 Internal Service Error` if one or more health controls fails or returns the `dead` code.
+The endpoint will return with:

+* a http `200 Ok` response if all checks are okay or fragile,
+* `501 Not Implemented` if no health controls are implemented and finally
+* `500 Internal Service Error` if one or more health controls fails or returns the `dead` code.
+This status can be reconfigured via `healthControl.deadStatus` in `Config.groovy`

 Content negotiation - Alternative data formats